 Google also listed a number of smartphone-only errors website owners should look out for, including desktop pages that redirect to 404′s instead of the smartphone-friendly page (or the desktop page if a smartphone page is not available), incorrect handling of the Googlebot-Mobile, and more.
 But the recommendation which stuck out was the one which stated that sites should not embed video that doesn’t play on smartphones.

 And with this tip, Google quietly served the final death-blow to Adobe Flash, too, saying:

 Many websites embed videos in a way that works well on desktops but is unplayable on smartphone devices.
 For example, if content requires Adobe Flash, it won’t be playable on an iPhone or on Android versions 4.1 and higher.

 It’s a notable direction for a company which once embraced the Flash format for its Android platform, and had partnered with Adobe to bake Flash into its own web browser Chrome, even as former Apple CEO Steve Jobs told the world just what he thought of Flash, and none too kindly at that.
-Google finally gave up the fight for Flash on mobile in recent months, given that Adobe, too, had turned its business away from Flash and toward building HTML5-based tools and applications instead.
+Google finally gave up the fight for Flash on mobile in recent months, given that Adobe, too, had turned its business Small Business Accountants away from Flash and toward building HTML5-based tools and applications instead.

 How long do website owners have to make the changes Google suggests?
 The company doesn’t say, only hinting that they’ll come in the “near future.”
 (Arguably, these companies have had years to start caring about mobile, so let’s not shed any tears for them.)